JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 + MDMX (MIPS processors)

 Many of these instruction sets still coexist nowadays, and you have to deal with all of them if you want to write portable software.
-This is a first argument for writing wrappers: capture the abstraction of SIMD operations in nice interfaces, and forget about the implementation you rely on.
+This is a first argument for writing wrappers: capture the abstraction of SIMD operations with nice interfaces, and forget about the implementation you rely on.

 Although you can write assembly code to use the SIMD instructions, compilers usually provide built-in functions so you